⏎ Bend the Ear

 Rep. Beck (D-51st district)

 Why did this drum up more special attention than the interests of other businesses and groups?
-During the pandemic the Music Venue Alliance Nashville (MVAN) was created.
-The MVAN is a local coalition made up of 15 local live music venues.
-Nashville music venues are also plugged into the newly launched National Independent Venue Association (NIVA) which was formed to lobby on behalf of its members.
+During the pandemic, the Music Venue Alliance Nashville (MVAN) was created: a local coalition made up of 15 local live music venues.
+Nashville music venues are also plugged into the newly launched National Independent Venue Association (NIVA), which was formed to lobby on behalf of its members.

-The message to Tennesseans: Making a fuss might get you a session, but money and lobbying send stronger messages.
+The message to Tennesseans: Making a fuss might get you a session, but it's money and lobbying that gets things done.

 Starting in the 60s, Tennessee began transforming into the predictably red state we know today.
 One can even argue that it is currently made up of citizens who have a more “live and let live” approach to governmental affairs.
 Due to a combination of necessity and politics, the government reached farther into the everyday lives of Americans during Covid.
 When it became clear that the governing powers that be might not take their hands back out of the cookie jar, Tennesseans started to take notice.

 The group recently launched Williamson Families, a PAC created to help their voices be heard.
-Their mission was made crystal clear during an address made by Robin Steenman during Williamson Families’ PAC kickoff on Tuesday:
+Their mission was made crystal clear during an address made by Robin Steenman during the Williamson Families’ PAC kickoff this Tuesday:

 When you give to this PAC it will be used to course correct the county.
 For those that are wanting to run for school board and commissioner... and I want the diamonds in the rough.
 I don’t need more politicians.
 I want statesmen that are doing this out of their civic duty.
 They see a need for leadership in their county with conservative values and that that’s why they do it.
 Not for political power and not for personal gain.

-Though the citizens of Tennessee who helped motivate the call-to-action that led to the Covid Extraordinary Session III didn’t quite make it into the conversations on the floor as frequently as other special interest groups, it’s clear that Tennesseans are planning to be part of the conversation going forward.
+Though the citizens of Tennessee who helped invoke the Covid Extraordinary Session III didn’t quite make it into the floor discussions as frequently as other special interest groups, it’s clear that Tennesseans are planning to be part of the conversation going forward.

 In the words of Robin Steenman, “...for those that are rooted in God, in family, and country, when the storm comes our roots get deeper.”